 A Christian Boarding School in Georgia with Certified Teachers and College Prep

 During both parts of the program, teens are enrolled in our on-campus, fully accredited junior and senior high school, staffed with Georgia certified instructors.
 Our unique combination of a wilderness program, certified equine program, and first-class school is all designed to bring focus back into a child’s life.
-We also utilize accountability groups, individual behavioral and family therapy.
+We also utilize accountability groups, individual behavioral and family sessions for the adolescent.

 Waldorf’s original name was Beantown.
 In 1880 the General Assembly of Maryland by an act changed the name in “Waldorf” in honor of William Waldorf Astor (18481919), the great-grandson of John Jacob Astor (17631848), who was born in Walldorf, Palatinate, Germany.
 On July 29, 1908 the city “Plumb Valley” in Waseca County, Southern Minnesota changed its name into “Waldorf” after Waldorf/MD.

 Once a tobacco market village, it came to prominence in the 1950s as a gambling destination after slot machines were legalized in Charles County in 1949.
 The boom lasted until 1968 when gambling was once again outlawed.
 Its subsequent substantial growth as a residential community began with a 1970 loan package from the Department of Housing and Urban Development which fueled the giant planned community of St. Charles, south of Waldorf.